-The Company is a subsidiary of Gujarat Fluorochemicals Pte.
+The Company is a wholly-owned subsidiary of Gujarat Fluorochemicals Pte.
 Limited, Singapore which is a wholly-owned subsidiary of Gujarat Fluorochemicals Limited, India.
-The Company is a joint venture between Gujarat Fluorochemicals Singapore Pte.
-Limited and Global Mines SARL.

 The capital structure of Company consists of net debt (borrowings as detailed in Notes 15 and 17 offset by cash and bank balance) and total equity of the company.